GabeScott/standard-works-vault/General Conference/2024 April - Rise! He Calleth Thee.md

 But what did Bartimaeus do after that?

-At the Lord’s command to rise, he acted again in faith.
+At the Lord’s command to *rise*, he acted again in faith.

-The scripture says, “And he, casting away his garment, rose, and came to Jesus.”
+The scripture says, “And he, casting away his garment, rose, and came to Jesus.”[^4]

 This humble and faithful man understood that he could rise to a better life at Jesus’s command.
 He knew that he was better than his circumstances, and the very first thing he did when he heard Jesus calling him was to throw away his beggar’s coat.